 - I’m a jack-of-all-trades and marketing chameleon, and I’ll bring that expertise to your company from day 1.

 When discussing education, I have a college degree in psychology and marketing.
-I’m HubSpot certified in Inbound Marketing and Content Marketing, and I’m currently working on their Email Marketing certification as well.
+I’m HubSpot certified in Inbound Marketing, Email Marketing, and Content Marketing.
 In addition, I plan to earn more certifications through Udemy and Google.
 I value a career rich in education and growth.
 Marketing is such a fast-moving industry, and marketers cannot afford to fall behind.

 If you’re looking for someone educated and experienced enough to bring the most current and effective methods to your marketing efforts, look no further than at me.